THIRD WORLD DEVELOPMENT: THEORY AND ANALYSIS

 This is a formal, 6- 7 page double-spaced paper plus bibliography.

 You will review and evaluate the approaches to development that the readings for this class offer.
 Your evaluation of these works should reflect your understanding of development theory and your ability to analyze class material.
 The paper should include: a definition of development from your own perspective; a summary of the main arguments developed by each author and your evaluation of their contributions; and what you believe is/would be the best model and why.
-To make this a richer paper you will support your analysis with appropriate references to class readings and four additional sources from scholarly sources.
-No more than two of these additional sources can be accredited web sources.
-You can add articles from major newspaper or magazine articles but they will not count as additional sources.
+To make this a richer paper you will support your analysis with appropriate references to class readings and four additional readings from scholarly sources.
+No more than two of these additional sources can be accredited web sites.
+You can add articles from major newspapers or magazines but these will not count as additional sources.
 Make sure that you cite all your sources; consult a style guide if you are not sure of the format you are using.
 While I prefer the Chicago style, I will accept others as long as you follow a format.

 This includes participation in class, in discussions, and on projects.
 Regular attendance and preparation are good indicators of your level of participation.